 NCERT Solutions Class 10 Science Chapter 5 Sources of Energy is one of the important topic for the students, with respect to their board examination.
 Students must have a thorough practice of questions from their NCERT textbooks.
 It is prime important for all the students to practice the questions.
-In any case they find any question to be difficult, they can directly refer to the NCERT Solutions for class 9 maths chapter 5.
-Students can also download the solution to these questions in the pdf format.
-Check the NCERT Solutions for class 10 science chapter 5 pdf given below.

 1) Dobereiner’s triads do not exist in Newland’s Octaves.
 Is the above statement true?
 If true, Justify.